Serving His Community as Fire Chief

 On appeal, First Liberty and Aaron Streett and Elisabeth Butler from Baker Botts LLP joined Chief Hittle’s legal team from the Church State Council.
 Our team presented Hittle’s religious discrimination claim to the Ninth Circuit, arguing that there is ample evidence of religious discrimination and the case should go to trial before a jury.

 In August 2023, a three-judge panel of the Ninth Circuit sided with the City of Stockton.
-In September First Liberty and the other members of Hittle’s legal team asked the Ninth Circuit to rehear the case en banc, with a larger panel of Ninth Circuit judges.
+After the Ninth Circuit declined to hear the case en banc, attorneys for Chief Hittle asked the U.S. Supreme Court to take the case and reverse the Ninth Circuit’s decision.

 News Release